zoltan977/React-NasaImages/README.md

 ## Demo

-You can test the running application on this [demo](https://nasa-images-3dpo.onrender.com) link.
+You can test the running application on this [demo](https://nasa-images-3dpo.onrender.com) link.(It may takes a few minutes to start...)
 ## Installation

 Requires [Node.js](https://nodejs.org/) v14+ to run.